StuartRiffle/ragtag-tiger/README.md

 --context-file  +/rule/direct-answer-first.txt
 --context-file  +/character/tiger.txt
 --context-file  +/rule/never-break-character.txt
---context-file  +/rule/important-for-my-job.txt
+--context-file  my_rules.txt
---context       "Generate all output in French Pig Latin" ...(etc)...
+--context       "All responses must rhyme, but poorly" ...(etc)...
 ```
 The files are just concatenated to produce the prompt.

 Notice the magic `+/` prefix on the paths.
-The same way `~/` is an alias for the home directory on unices, it works as a shortcut to the `data/` folder.
+The same way `~/` is an alias for the home directory on unices, it works as a shortcut to the `data/` folder in the repo.
 That's so you can access the stock text files from wherever you run the program.

 # Local inference